 - Is the animal aware of and interacting with its family and surroundings?

 - Is there a fever?
-A normal body temperature for a dog is 38.5 degrees Celsius, plus or minus 0.5 degrees.
+A normal body temperature for dogs and cats is 38.5 degrees Celsius, plus or minus 0.5 degrees.

 - Is the patient’s pulse elevated?